 - 14. The City has no objection to the proposal from a statutory planning perspective and assumes the Applicant is looking to purchase the land in question and re-develop for an additional dwelling. - 15.
-The City has no objection to the proposal from a strategic planning perspective and requires that the standard truncation parameters are put in place.
+On the basis of the above, the City's strategic planning requirement is that the standard truncation parameters are put in place.
 It is noted that the plan for the proposal provides for a truncation. - 16.
 The City has assessed the proposal from an asset management perspective and requires that the following conditions be imposed on any approval: - a) the Applicant will need to arrange, at their cost, to relocate Western Power utilities; and - b) the Applicant will need to provide a contribution of \$500 (including GST) for the replacement of vegetation.
 The City will arrange replacement by providing street trees. - 17.
 The proposal has been assessed by the City from an environmental health perspective and it is noted that the underground power supply runs through this area, and possible other services, which would require relocating as per the requirements of the respective service authorities. - 18.
 The City does not have any objection to the proposal from an asset maintenance and community development perspective.